Merzasphor/MWSE/docs/source/lua/type/tes3mobileCreature.rst

 `applyDamage`_ (`number`_)
     Damages the actor, with options to control mitigation and difficulty scaling.
 Invokes the 'damage' and 'damaged' events, with 'script' source.
 Returns the actual damage done after armor mitigation and resistance, but before difficulty scaling.

+`applyFatigueDamage`_ (`number`_)
+    Damages the actor's fatigue, with accompanying reaction from the reciever.
+Invokes the 'damageHandToHand' and 'damagedHandToHand' events, with 'script' source.
+Returns the actual fatigue damage done.

 `applyHealthDamage`_ (`boolean`_)
     **Deprecated, please use applyDamage instead.**